rust-lang/blog.rust-lang.org/content/inside-rust/program-management-2026-jul-aug.md

 The content team [has started publishing interviews from RustConf and Kangrejos 2025][youtube-kangrejos] as well.

 Apart from that, the team has been producing a series about Rust release changelogs.
+[Here's the 1.97 episode!][youtube-changelog] They're hoping to involve more people from across the Project in future episodes (and other videos), so that maintainers and contributors can talk about their work directly.
+Be on the lookout for a call for participation if you're interested or know someone who might!

-[Here's the 1.97 episode!][youtube-changelog] Fun fact: I actually met [Chris Biscardi][chris-biscardi] at RustWeek and invited him to a content team meeting about the series.
+Fun fact: I actually met [Chris Biscardi][chris-biscardi] at RustWeek and invited him to a content team meeting about the changelog series.
 One thing led to another, and Chris ended up joining the team and has been bringing in a lot of valuable content-making experience since!
 This makes me happy.

 [alice-cecile]: https://github.com/alice-i-cecile
 [bevy]: https://bevy.org/